Where the “Challenge” lies

 So, if we’re talking about a role where attention to detail is important.
 We as a company can share in the Job Ad that a good fit will be diligent, conscientious, focused people who take ownership of their work.
 The right person will benefit from opportunities to progress from world-class in-house training with a company that has a track record of promoting from within.

 We can equally say that if you are someone who enjoys sharing responsibilities, taking time to discuss ideas and working creatively, then this won’t be the role for you.
+Not at all a reflection of the calibre of the person but more about the fit between applicant, role and company.

 What we ask Versus What we get